fokouarnaud/FeatherFace/docs/README.md

 # FeatherFace Documentation

-Cette directory contient la documentation essentielle pour le projet FeatherFace avec descriptions officielles paper-compliant.
+This directory contains essential documentation for the FeatherFace project with official paper-compliant descriptions and revolutionary V2 Ultra innovations backed by scientific research.

 ## 📚 Files